-In case of an earthquake, tornado, or fire, follow the directions of the emergency signs located in each classroom and throughout buildings H, I, J, K and L. Fire alarms are located throughout the building.
+In case of an earthquake, tornado, or fire, follow the directions of the emergency signs located in each classroom and throughout buildings H, I, J, K, and L, as well as the extension centers.
+Fire alarms are located throughout the building.
 Check the location of fire alarms in your building.
-If there is a fire, activate the fire alarm and call the fire department (Karnak -618-634-2223 or Ullin -618-845-3612).
+If there is a fire, activate the fire alarm and dial 911.
 The Campus Safety Committee will hold tornado and fire drills.